alexjnoble/VirtualIce/README.md

 ## Author

-This script was written by Alex J. Noble with assistance from OpenAI's GPT-4(o), Anthropic's Clause 3, and Google's Gemini models, 2023-2024 at SEMC.
+This script was written by Alex J. Noble with assistance from OpenAI's GPT, Anthropic's Claude, and Google's Gemini models, 2023-2024 at SEMC.

 ## License